simphony/simphony-osp/CONTRIBUTING.md

 If you are unsure about where to start, check the issues tagged as [_newcomer task_](https://github.com/simphony/osp-core/issues?q=label%3A%22%F0%9F%91%A9%E2%80%8D%F0%9F%8E%93+newcomer+task%22+sort%3Acomments-desc).
 Such issues should either be simple to solve, or be a good entry point for understanding the codebase.

-If you have a bugfix or have a feature/enhancement implementation that you want to contribute, please read [this page](https://simphony.readthedocs.io/en/latest/contribute.html) to understand how the code is organized, what the meaning of the different git branches on the repository is, and what automatic checks your code will have to pass in order to be accepted.
+If you have a bugfix or a feature/enhancement implementation that you want to contribute, please read [this page](https://simphony.readthedocs.io/en/latest/contribute.html) to understand how the code is organized, what the meaning of the different git branches on the repository is, and what automatic checks your code will have to pass in order to be accepted.
 After that, just fork the repository and make a new pull request.

 Usually, there will be an issue associated with the specific bug to solve, or feature/enhancement to implement.
 Please add [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to your PR so that it becomes automatically linked to the corresponding issue.